 |Striped Owl||Asio clamator|

-Having nine nights, we prioritized our search for the owls of Chiapas.
-We prioritized our searches for the species that are difficult to find in other places or those that are less well known to science.
-Unspotted Saw-whet Owl was our primary target for this trip was the Unspotted Saw-whet Owl.
-On previous trips searching for this species (in both Chiapas and Costa Rica) I had missed getting photos of this species either by not getting close enough or not finding the owl at all.
+We had nine nights to search for the owls of Chiapas.
+We prioritized our searches for the species that were hard to find in other places and those less well known to science.
+Unspotted Saw-whet Owl was our primary target for this trip.
+On previous trips to Chiapas and Costa Rica, I had missed getting photos of this species either by not getting close enough or not finding the owl at all.
 In four nights of searching for this owl, we managed to document two individuals.
 Both were high in the cloud forests above 8,000 feet in elevation.
 The real delight was the one that landed on our guide’s head!
 I missed that photo I am sorry to say.

 Unspotted Saw-Whet Owl

 The Unspotted Saw-whet Owl is considered critically endangered in Mexico.
-There have been scattered sightings of this owl in Guatemala, Nicaragua, Costa Rica, and Western Panama.
+Scattered sightings of this owl have occurred in Guatemala, Nicaragua, Costa Rica, and Western Panama.
 The threats of deforestation are of major concern for this cute little owl.
 Since they live in scattered and remote high-elevation cloud forests, there are no accurate population estimates for this species.
 The dangers of destroying nocturnal species like this one are great.
 This is particularly true of species in third world countries with high population growth and density, where the forests are being destroyed for fuel and agriculture.
 This is exactly the case in Chiapas where air pollution from the burning and stripping of the forests is widely prevalent.
 The balance of nature depends on the nocturnal predator base.
 So little is known about the owls and they are so seldom seen that they are all too easily destroyed.